Li Auto call volume above normal and directionally bullish

-Bullish option flow detected in Li Auto (LI) with 22,813 calls trading, 1.9x expected, and implied vol increasing almost 3 points to 77.84%.
-Dec-24 31 calls and Nov-24 30 calls are the most active options, with total volume in those strikes near 9,300 contracts.
-The Put/Call Ratio is 0.38.
-Earnings are expected on October 31st.
+Bullish option flow detected in Li Auto (LI) with 7,650 calls trading, 1.1x expected, and implied vol increasing over 7 points to 61.22%.
+Jan-26 40 calls and 11/8 weekly 31 calls are the most active options, with total volume in those strikes near 4,800 contracts.
+The Put/Call Ratio is 0.08.
+Earnings are expected on February 24th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>